MarioGiancini/Genesis-Super-Customizer/genesis-super-customizer/README.txt

 There's over 100 options to customize and tinker with, but you can easily change the look and feel of your Genesis theme with just a few options.

+NEW: Reset button is now available!
+Restores the default settings with a single click (after confirmation).

-NEW: Shortcodes are now included for the theme colors chosen with the customizer:
+Shortcodes are now included for the theme colors chosen with the customizer:

 * [themecolor] - Add the main theme color to text
 * [themebg] - Add the main theme color to the background